crz000/RPS_APP/README.md

 npm run first-run
 ```

-if you have already run the project before just type
+if you have already run the project before, for running it again just type:
 ```
 npm start
 ```
-to run it again

-**Please make sure the ports 3000 and 3001 are free**
+NOTICE: **Please make sure the ports 3000 and 3001 are free**